 Lidl in the USA shows that internationalisation is not a matter of translation, but rather a learning process.

-Many German SMEs are internationalising because the domestic market is becoming saturated.
-That is logical.
-The mistake often happens at one point: people believe that the successful model just needs to be ‘exported’.
-Lidl’s experience in the US shows how important it is to learn, focus and become local.
+Many German SMEs are expanding internationally because their domestic market is becoming too small.
+That makes sense.
+The mistake is often made at one point: they believe that the successful model simply needs to be ‘exported’.
+Lidl’s experience in the US shows how important it is to learn, focus and go local.

 Starting point: Known, but not understood

-Lidl has been active in the US since 2017.
+Lidl has been operating in the US since 2017.
 The company continues to work on being perceived as a “full-service supermarket”.
-In a discussion, it was reported that the company’s research revealed that only 58% of people in states with Lidl stores even knew that Lidl was a food retailer.
+In a discussion, it was reported that the company’s research revealed: Only 58%of people in states with Lidl branches were even aware that Lidl is a food retailer.

-What Lidl concludes from this: density instead of area
+What Lidl concludes from this: density rather than area

 Several recent reports describe the strategic focus: Lidl does not want growth at any price, but rather targeted growth in markets where it already has a presence.

-The logic is harsh but sensible: without regional density, logistics, marketing efficiency and brand perception are expensive.
-With density, unit costs fall – and visibility increases.
+The logic is tough, but sensible: without regional density, logistics, marketing efficiency and brand perception are costly.
+With density, unit costs fall – and visibility rises.

 “As global as possible, as local as necessary”